-Every family has a different need, please use the resources of this website as the starting point for your inquiry, but remember: nothing is quite the same as experiencing the school environments in person.
+Every family has a different need; please use the resources of this website as the starting point for your inquiry, but remember: nothing is quite the same as experiencing the school environment in person.

-ARIS knows that starting or changing school is a big step, particularly internationally.
+ARIS knows starting or changing schools is a big step, particularly internationally.
 This can be a little intimidating.
-The ARIS Admissions Procedures are clear and transparent, this enables you to plan ahead as efficiently as possible.
+The ARIS Admissions Procedures are clear and transparent; this enables you to plan ahead as efficiently as possible.
 Below you will find an overview of the ARIS Admission Process, from pre-inquiry through official enrolment.

-Before you decide to apply to ARIS, you must decide that ARIS is right for you, and your ward.
+Before applying to ARIS, you must decide that ARIS is right for you and your ward.
 The Admission personnel are available to help you do just that.
 ARIS has provided a number of different resources online to accompany you during this stage of the enquiry and pre-application research.

-Once you have decided to apply to ARIS, the time comes for submitting the application packet.
+Once you have decided to apply to ARIS, the time comes to submit the application packet.
 Exactly what is required varies slightly depending on the age of your child.

 Within two weeks of receiving a completed application packet, the Admissions Manager communicates the information regarding the next steps.
 Of course, this timing may be adjusted during peak admission seasons.
 However, communication is always open as the process moves forward.
 Please see our admission flowchart.
 As soon as ARIS receives the completed application packet from you, the file will undergo a detailed review by the Admissions Manager, along with members of our Senior Management Team (SMT); the Head of Primary/Secondary School, and other members of the educational team, as believed appropriate.
 Each application is given careful consideration.
 We are looking for internationally-minded families/candidates who are committed to the ARIS mission and aims.
 ARIS will make the determination of the individual(s) will benefit from the curriculum and if their qualities will make a positive contribution.
 Some applicants will have additional entry requirements, please see our Admissions Policy